How Does Information Security Outsourcing Benefit CISOs? | [White Paper Included]

 Risk Management Program Development: It’s key for an organization to constantly monitor and identify ongoing and potential risks in order to assess them, document them, and immediately take appropriate action.

-Progress Dashboard and Board-Level Reporting: An important part of every information security program is being able to effectively communicate valuable information to the rest of the organization, including its leadership.
+Progress Dashboard and Board-Level Reporting: An important part of every information security program is being able to communicate valuable information to the rest of the organization, including its leadership.
 That’s why a progress dashboard is important, as it provides a quick and easy-to-understand view of the current state of the organization’s security, as well as any potential threats.

-It’s also key that this information is reported to the board in language that they can understand and in a way that will motivate them to take the steps necessary to ensure the highest levels of security.
+It’s also key that this information is reported to the board in language they can understand and in a way that will motivate them to take the steps necessary to ensure the highest levels of security.

 Quite often, these security experts will be available 24/7 to quickly take the appropriate action in the event of any sort of breach or emergency.